rumia-san/rumia-quine/README.md

 Including normal quines and Ouroboros quines

+## Normal Quine
+I have implemented normal quine using different langages.

+Normal Quines will print its own source code.

+### C++ quine
+The C++ quine program `./normal_quine/str_replace.cpp` is implemented using std::string::replace.
+You could run the script `./normal_quine/check_output.sh` to verify.

 ## Ouroboros Quine
-I have implemented Ouroboros quine using different langages.
+I have implemented Ouroboros quine using different langages as well.

+Ouroboros Quines will print another source code written in different language, which will print another source code as well.
+Eventually, the original source code of first program will be printed.

 # C -> Python -> C